The eye-catching waterfalls in Sri Lanka

 The waterfall arises from the Kuru Ganga a tributary of Kalu Ganga of the western province.
 The picturesque waterfall is around 30 meters in height and looks like a leaf of the Bo-tree (Ficus religiosa).
 Bo -the tree in the tree under which Buddha attained enlightenment, pat- the leaf of the earlier mentioned tree.
 Therefore Bopath literally means the leaf of the Bo tree.
 It plunged in three cascades and a shallow pool can be seen at the bottom of the waterfall.
 The waterfall is located in the district of Ratnapura.
 One needs to take the narrow road to the left from the high-level road just before Ratnapura on arriving from Colombo.

 Devon falls is another beautiful waterfall in the district of Nuwara Eliya.
 This waterfall is also located on the Colombo- Nuwara Eliya main road.
 Devon falls is 97 meter in height and it is formed by a tributary of Kotmale Oya.
 The name derived from the nearby Tea estate Devon.
 The waterfall is one of the most popular in the country due to the easy access; it can be clearly viewed from the A7 main road.
-Modern constructed viewpoint allows the passerby to have a nice clear view over the waterfall.
+Modern constructed viewpoint allows the passerby to have a nice clear view of the waterfall.
 One can reach the bottom of the falls by walking down the tea estate about one kilometre.

 Every waterfall is depending on the rainfall for its beauty but rainfall is more significant for Devon fall than other waterfalls mentioned here.
-If you visit the waterfall during the dry-season there is nothing more than a trickle here.
+If you visit the waterfall during the dry season there is nothing more than a trickle here.
 The waterfall is at most beautiful during the wet season of the mountains (April-November).

 This beautiful waterfall is situated on the northern slope of the Horton Plains.
 The waterfall is quite unknown to the people in the country.
 Elgin falls is about 25 meters high and it is created by the waters of a tributary of Dambagastalawa Oya.
 The name is derived from the tea estate where it is located, Elgin tea estate.
 One can clearly see the waterfall while travelling on the train between Talwakele and Badulla.
 It can also be easily reached by a vehicle by travelling 19 km on the road and walking another 2 km on a footpath.

 Laxapana is one of the highest waterfalls in Sri Lanka with 127 m in height.
 It arises from the waters of Maskeliya Oya.
 Today the mighty waterfall is tamed by the dam, which constructed to generate hydroelectricity.
 Even though the dam has reduced the flow, it still provides a great sight for spectators.
 The traditional name “Vedda hit Ella” denotes the place where the Vedda lived.
-The waterfall is situated in the gramasewa division of Kottalana of Maskeliya.
+The waterfall is situated in the Gramasewa division of Kottalana of Maskeliya.

 Manawela falls is one of the least known waterfalls in Sri Lanka, situated in the Uva basin.
 It is fed by Ho Oya and about 22 meters in height.
 According to the legend it was created by a hermit called “Manawa”, between 676-711 AD.
 He had blocked the Oya by constructing a dam across the water flow.
 The waterfall is given the name of the same hermit.
 He had constructed the dam to protect his treasure that is hidden in the rock face of the waterfall.
 It is believed the falling eater whisper “nidhanaya mehi toyanawa” means treasure lies here.